 Which telehealth solution should I choose?

 When you compare video solutions for telemedicine, you can see there’s a real difference.
 If you’re serious about going down the telemedicine path, we think you should, of course, go with VSee.
 While Zoom and GTM offer excellent video conferencing services, they can only offer one piece of the telemedicine puzzle.
 VSee, on the other hand, is specifically focused on solving the needs of the health care space.
-Think of VSee as your Home Depot for doing telemedicine.
-We provide a modular telehealth platform where you can add all the different layers you need for building out your dream system: wellness device integrations, modular EMRs, online payment, symptom checkers, ePrescription, etc.
+Think of VSee as a ready to scale telemedicine platform.
+Start with a simple Free VSee Clinic and quickly add all the different layers you need for building out your dream system: custom intake, modular EMR, online payment, symptom checkers, ePrescription, wellness device integrations, etc.